jkb91jkb91/full_project_v/README.md

 -Memcache on 1VM  >> will go on EC2  (backend SG)
 -MySQL    on 1 VM >> will go on EC2  (backend SG)

+**STEPS**
+- CREATE KEY-PARIS for connection with all EC2 instances
+- CREATE SECURITY GROUPS  (frontend, backend, loadbalancer)
+- Create EC2 instances with provided scripts in this repo
+- Configure ROUTE53  with internal DNS ZONE
+   in application properties > provide domains for mysql,memcached,rabbitmq and save the file -Build the app with maven and upload S3 bucket

+-